jaboll-ai/Uraniarr/README.md

 > [!CAUTION]
 > This project is really experimental and might not work/break something on your system.
 There will be dragons!

-> [!NOTE]
-> I know the CSS sucks.
-I know there is no download all button for an author yet.
-Shoot me a PR tho :)

 # Uraniarr

 [Uraniarr](https://de.wikipedia.org/wiki/Urania) is a FastAPI-based application for scraping book metadata from ***REMOVED***, managing authors, series, and editions in a SQLite database via SQLModel, and integrating NZB downloading through SABnzbd.
 It follows a somewhat clean architecture, so if you are interested in contributing, please do so!